Thousands bought fake diplomas from Florida nursing schools, feds say; 25 arrested - NewsBreak

 While the “scheme” is a public safety concern, it also comes at a time when there is a national nursing shortage , including in Florida.

 The American Association of Colleges of Nursing forecasts a lack of nurses as more Americans age, particularly “as Baby Boomers age and the need for health care grows.
-Compounding the problem is the fact that nursing schools across the country are struggling to expand capacity to meet the rising demand for care.”Top FDA safety official resigns
+Compounding the problem is the fact that nursing schools across the country are struggling to expand capacity to meet the rising demand for care.”Trader Joe’s releases annual list of shopper favorites, new items take top spots

 In the Sunshine State, the Florida Hospital Association said the nursing shortage is looming.
 A 2021 report by FHA predicted that by 2035, the state will be short more than 59,100 nurses.